 Steve Jobs was one of the most successful businessmen to ever live.
 He created Apple Computers, was fired from it, saw it wane during his absence in the 1990s, started Pixar Animation in the meantime, and then was rehired to Apple and turned it around into one of the largest companies in the world.
 The iPod, iPhone, and iPad are all his brainchildren.

 Jobs’ mother gave him up when he was born in San Francisco in 1954.
 He spent his foster experience with his soon-to-be parents until they could adopt him.

 Imagine a life without John Lennon.
 If he and the Beatles hadn’t formed, music wouldn’t have made many of the leaps it did during the 1960s.
 After all, the Beatles are one of the best examples in history of a group that was greater than the sum of their parts.
-He made Paul McCartney better, than they together made George and Ringo better.
+He made Paul McCartney better, and they together made George and Ringo better.

 John Lennon represents one of the most common forms of foster care, that of a relative taking care of a child for a parent who cannot.
 Lennon was raised by his Aunt Mimi for most of his childhood.
 While Mimi was never a fan of his early musical aspirations, she did a wonderful thing taking John in when neither parent was around to do so.

 Few people have the notoriety of Norma Jeane Mortenson, aka Marilyn Monroe.
 A model and actor, Monroe would become one of the most famous people in the world thanks to her career and the people she hung out with.

 Monroe’s mother had a history of mental illness, and Marilyn spent many years away from her mother and in the care of foster parents.

 Marilyn Monroe wasn’t the only 1950s icon to receive foster care.
 James Dean, though he only starred in three movies, is today one of the most recognizable actors in the world.